 One day last week I sat down at the computer, thinking I was about to be super productive.
 I would do all of the work.
 Instead I wound up on YouTube.
 As you do.
 I watched a video from Nicole Guerriero all about distressing t-shirts, and you can guess what happened next.
-I was not productive at all, but I did sit down and figure out how to distress a t-shirt.
+I was not productive at all, but I did sit down and figure out my own way to distress a t-shirt.

 So this style is definitely not for everybody, but it makes a shirt look as though you’ve had it for 10 years and have beaten the crap out of it.
 Which I like.
 (There was a comment on that video about how you can’t wear stuff like this if you’re over 25.
 Well, shit.
 Some smug 15 year old just told me what I can and can’t wear.)